-- Digital modelling of physical phenomena and logistic simulation of complex interventions, based on TP3, to use as input to AI and integration of Building Information Modelling (BIM) tools to standardize railway system configuration - LCC automated models able to evaluate how to prevent a failure will influence the operational costs of maintenance and how much an asset management decision (such as "repair or replace") will affect the overall life cycle cost and environmental footprint - Impact of new production processes, technologies in maintenance operations and supervision - Modernised codes and standards allowing for innovation, and competition. - Reduced material usage whilst prolonged efficient time in service for both vehicles and tracks. - Vehicle friendly tracks and at same time track friendly vehicles.
+- Digital modelling of physical phenomena and logistic simulation of complex interventions, based on TP9 and via a database of field and laboratory data (physical models), to use as input to AI and integration of Building Information Modelling (BIM) tools to standardize railway system configuration - Use digital twins from TP9 into the planning and optimization of vehicle (component) and infrastructure maintenance - LCC automated models able to evaluate how to prevent a failure or a critical loss of functionality will influence the operational costs of maintenance and how much an asset management decision (such as "repair or replace") will affect the overall life cycle cost and environmental footprint - Impact of new production processes, technologies in maintenance operations and supervision - Modernised codes and standards allowing for innovation, and competition. - Reduced material usage whilst prolonged efficient time in service for both vehicles and tracks. - Vehicle friendly tracks and at same time track friendly vehicles.